SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > - **12-16:** 10 damage
 > - **17+:** 15 damage
 >
-> **Effect:** Before or after the strike, the retainer and their mentor can each shift up to their speed
+> **Effect:** Before or after the strike, the retainer and their mentor can each shift up to their speed.

 ###### Level 10 Role Advancement Ability